programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 | request limit | 1 request/s or timeout | 5 requests/s, 2500/day |
 | performance test on census data | 33.5s | 11.6s |

 You can also choose a different geolocator from the list found in [the geopy documentation](http://geopy.readthedocs.org/).
 Generally, GoogleV3 is a reliable geolocator choice because of their large geographic data coverage and generous quotas.
-For more information about choosing geolocators, you can follow the discussion in the [geopy repository on Github](https://github.com/geopy/geopy/issues/90). [geopy repository on Github](https://github.com/geopy/geopy/issues/90).
+For more information about choosing geolocators, you can follow the discussion in the [geopy repository on Github](https://github.com/geopy/geopy/issues/90).

 To use a geolocator, import them and assign a variable name (in this case we use the name geolocator):